Prakash Raj Makes A SHOCKING Revelation About Mahesh Babu Starrer Sarileru Neekevvaru!

 The film also stars Rashmika Mandanna, Prakash Raj and others in pivotal roles.
 Sarileru Neekevvaru was applauded by critics as well as the masses.
 The film was loved by all but surprisingly, Prakash Raj has not watched the film yet.
 Isn't it shocking?

-Ahead of the film's release, reports stated that Mahesh Babu and Prakash Raj had a conflict between them as the 'Wanted' actor didn't attend the pre-release function of Sarileru Neekevvaru.
+Ahead of the film's release, reports stated that Mahesh Babu and Prakash Raj had a conflict between them as the 'Dookudu' actor didn't attend the pre-release function of Sarileru Neekevvaru.
 When asked about the gap with Mahesh Babu in an interview with a leading channel, Prakash Raj said, "What gap?
 We just worked together in Sarileru Neekevvaru."

 Speaking about not attending the pre-release event of Sarileru Neekevvaru, the actor revealed that he's not yet watched the film.
 He said, "I generally don't attend any pre-release functions.
 Also, I still didn't watch Sarileru Neekevvaru movie.
 I generally don't watch my movies.
 When this movie's pre-release event was happening, I was busy with my works.
 There is no rift between me and Mahesh."